 Working with my kids on problems and helping them become more resourceful by expanding their thinking and helping them explore their full potential.
 The stories are personal, but I will just say they continue to amaze me.

 You are a person of great influence.
-If you could inspire a movement that would bring the most amount of good for the greatest number of people, what would that be?
+If you could inspire a movement that would bring the most amount of good to the greatest number of people, what would that be?

 Please share your favorite Life Lesson quote.
 How is it relevant to your life?

 I remember reading that quote from a successful weightlifter when I was in high school.
 That always stuck with me, and I still carry this quote in my wallet.
 It embodies everything about building a positive mindset required to reach your goals and achieve success.

 Is there a person in the world with whom you would love to have a private lunch and why?
 He/she might just see this! 🙂

 I’m pretty sure she’ll see this and now that I’ve been vaccinated, I’m hoping we can have a private lunch or dinner to celebrate her birthday (ahem).

 Share any other relevant details you feel might be helpful in us getting to know you.